 With the new mini series Minimum Carnage hitting shelves next Wednesday, I thought it would be a good time to review the Carnage U.S.A. mini series which precedes it.
 U.S.A. picks off right where the first Carnage mini series, Carnage: Family Feud, left off.
 Cletus Kasady, who had previously been believed to be dead, is on the run.
 He makes his way to the small town of Doverton, Colorado, and he begins to wreak havoc.

 Kasady doesn’t exactly wreak havoc in the way you would think.
 Instead of–forgive me for this pun–causing carnage, he takes over the entire town and turns them into his puppets.
-Spider-Man and and a small group of Avengers (Captain America, Hawkeye, Wolverine, and The Thing) go to stop Kasady in his tracks except…he manages to take control of the Avengers, which leaves Spider-Man to fend for himself with the help of the uninfected townspeople.
+Spider-Man and and a small group of Avengers (Captain America, Hawkeye, Wolverine, and The Thing) go to stop Kasady in his tracks.
+Well that is until he manages to take control of the Avengers, which leaves Spider-Man to fend for himself with the help of the uninfected townspeople.

 Writer Zeb Wells does a great job of bringing out the deranged personality of Cletus Kasady.
 He gives him a dark sense of humor, which is conveyed through his tormenting of the local townsfolk.
 For instance, his interaction with the family of Eric Morrell, the local sheriff and a secondary character throughout the story, is sickening.
 He pretends to be the father in the family, and he forces Hannah, Eric’s wife, to kill Eric else Kasady will kill their two children.

 A big portion of the story involves the use of other symbiotes.
 When the U.S. Army gets wind of the Avengers going down, they send in a group of soldiers powered by one of the symbiotes that composed Hybrid.
-Dr. Tanis Nieves from Family Feud, now known as the cybernetic symbiote Scorn, is also sent in.
+Dr. Tanis Nieves from Family Feud (the first Carnage mini series), now known as the cybernetic symbiote Scorn, is also sent in.
 Anti-Venom, aka Eddie Brock, is obviously out of commission if you read the Spider Island series.

 Of course it wouldn’t be a party without Venom, who makes an awesome entrance.
 The titular moment of this series would have to be the showdown between the symbiote-less and legless Kasady and Flash Thompson, while the Venom and Carnage symbiotes latch on to a gorilla (at least it’s not a T-Rex!) and lion, respectively.
 The ending is simply wonderful chaos, with brutal fighting, explosions, and a modified sonic gun wielding Scorn.